MatthewWMcC/stringCalculation/README.md

 # stringCalculation
-This C function uses string to int conersion to return the sum or the difference between two numbers stored as strings.
+This C function uses string to int conversion to return the sum or the difference between two numbers stored as strings.

 As input, provide the 2 numbers you wish to operate on as well as the desired operator.